docopt/docopt.php/README.rst

 ----------------------------------------------------------------------

-If you want to split your usage-pattern into several, implement multi-level help (whith separate help-screen for each subcommand), want to interface with existing scripts that don't use **docopt**, or you're building the next "git", you will need the new ``options_first`` parameter (described in API section above).
+If you want to split your usage-pattern into several, implement multi-level help (with separate help-screen for each subcommand), want to interface with existing scripts that don't use **docopt**, or you're building the next "git", you will need the new ``options_first`` parameter (described in API section above).
 To get you started quickly